What is Alive Inside about?

 Anyone caring for an older adult will get something out of this movie.

-Even though the topic is a bit sad, we hope you’ll feel uplifted and inspired to play your senior’s favorite tunes for them.
+Even though the topic is a bit sad, we think you’ll feel uplifted and inspired to play your older adult’s favorite tunes for them.

 Touching moments in the film

-In one scene, 94-year-old Henry, in an advanced stage of decline, listens to his favorite singer.
+In one moving scene, we watch as 94-year-old Henry, in an advanced stage of decline, listens to his favorite singer.
 The music brings him alive again!
-His eyes are alert, he sways to the beat, he sings along, and even answers questions.
+His eyes are alert, he sways to the beat, he sings along, and even answers a few questions.

 Why are movies like Alive Inside important?

-Groups or organizations can request a screening at your location.
+Groups or organizations can request a screening at their location.

 Image: LA Times & BOND/360